smart-data-models/dataModel.STAT-DCAT-AP/Distribution/doc/spec.md

 	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
 For example, 03578  .
 Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
 	- `postalCode[string]`: The postal code.
 For example, 24004  .
 Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
 	- `streetAddress[string]`: The street address  .
 Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
+	- `streetNr[string]`: Number identifying a specific property on a public street
 - `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `byteSize[number]`: This property contains the size of a Distribution in bytes  .
 Model: [https://www.w3.org/2000/01/rdf-schema#Literal](https://www.w3.org/2000/01/rdf-schema#Literal)- `checksum[string]`: This property provides a mechanism that can be used to verify that the contents of a distribution have not changed  .
 Model: [http://spdx.org/rdf/terms#Checksum](http://spdx.org/rdf/terms#Checksum)- `conformsTo[array]`: This property refers to an established schema to which the described Distribution conforms  .
 Model: [http://purl.org/dc/terms/Standard](http://purl.org/dc/terms/Standard)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
 This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform  - `description[array]`: This property contains a free-text account of the Distribution.
 This property can be repeated for parallel language versions of the description  .
 Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `downloadURL[array]`: This property contains a URL that is a direct link to a downloadable file in a given format  .
 Model: [http://www.w3.org/2000/01/rdf-schema#Resource](http://www.w3.org/2000/01/rdf-schema#Resource)- `format[string]`: This property refers to the file format of the Distribution  .
 Model: [http://purl.org/dc/terms#MediaTypeOrExtent](http://purl.org/dc/terms#MediaTypeOrExtent)- `id[*]`: Unique identifier of the entity  - `issued[date-time]`: This property contains the date of formal issuance (e.g., publication) of the Distribution  .
 Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `language[array]`: This property refers to a language used in the Distribution.
 This property can be repeated if the metadata is provided in multiple languages  .
 Model: [http://purl.org/dc/terms/LinguisticSystem](http://purl.org/dc/terms/LinguisticSystem)- `license[string]`: This property refers to the licence under which the Distribution is made available  .
 Model: [http://purl.org/dc/terms#LicenseDocument](http://purl.org/dc/terms#LicenseDocument)- `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mediaType[string]`: This property refers to the media type of the Distribution as defined in the official register of media types managed by IANA  .
 Model: [http://purl.org/dc/terms#MediaTypeOrExtent](http://purl.org/dc/terms#MediaTypeOrExtent)- `modified[date-time]`: This property contains the most recent date on which the Distribution was changed or modified  .
-Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `page[array]`: This property refers to a page or document about this Distribution  .
+Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `name[string]`: The name of this item  - `onwer[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `page[array]`: This property refers to a page or document about this Distribution  .
 Model: [http://xmlns.com/foaf/0.1/#term_Document](http://xmlns.com/foaf/0.1/#term_Document)- `rights[string]`: This property refers to a statement that specifies rights associated with the Distribution  .
 Model: [http://purl.org/dc/terms/RightsStatement](http://purl.org/dc/terms/RightsStatement)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `status[string]`: This property refers to the maturity of the Distribution.
 It MUST take one of the values Completed, Deprecated, Under Development, Withdrawn  .
 Model: [http://www.w3.org/2004/02/skos/core#Concept](http://www.w3.org/2004/02/skos/core#Concept)- `title[array]`: This property contains a name given to the Distribution.
 This property can be repeated for parallel language versions of the description  .
 Model: [http://www.w3.org/2000/01/rdf-schema#Literal](http://www.w3.org/2000/01/rdf-schema#Literal)- `type[string]`: NGSI entity type.
 It has to be Distribution  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->